Parent Resource handbook

 Transport passengers under 20 years of age at any time, for the first twelve months.

 This means you cannot give anyone under 20 years old (your friends, your brother(s), sister(s), cousin(s), etc.) a ride unless you have a licensed parent, a guardian, or other adult 25 years old or older in the car with you.

-There is no alcohol or tobacco product of any kind permitted at any swim function or inside the pool area.
+There is no alcohol or tobacco product of any kind (including but not limited to vaping and e-cigarette devices) permitted at any swim function or inside the pool area.

 The style of the team suit changes every other year on even years.
 Although we recommend and encourage team suits to promote unity and team spirit, they are not required.
 Suits can be purchased online through the Seals website.

 Pinole Seal logo t-shirts, sweatshirts, swim caps, and other items can be ordered or purchased on the pool deck during home meets.
 Parkas are only available by special order.
 Contact the Purchasing Coordinator for more information, including sizes, prices, and availability.
 Email: email@example.com